Food composition.

 Improved sports performance

-First off if you are a sports athlete strength training can improve your sports performance if the strength movement is specific to your sport.
-It helps you perform at a higher level.
+First off if you are a sports athlete strength training can improve your sports performance if the strength movement is specific to your sport and helps you perform at a higher level.
 But just because you can squat 200kg doesn’t mean it will improve your sports performance for all types of sports.
 A sport like table tennis is more about skill rather than how much you squat in the gym.
+Extra muscle mass may be a hindrance to great performance in a sport like tennis.
+On the other hand, for a sport like rugby, squatting big weights is only going to help.
+The more force we can produce in the weight room, the better as we can apply this force on the field.
+As rugby is a hugely physical sport, being stronger than your opposition could tip the scales in your favor.

 Power matters for sport